 Gordon W. Davis, Ph.D., founder, currently serves as the company chairman.
-Davis started as an intern high school teacher in 1968.
-He earned two B.S. degrees from Washington State University in the 1960s.
+Davis earned two B.S. degrees from Washington State University in the 1960s.
+In 1968, Davis started as an intern high school teacher in Washington.
 He was an instructor at Texas A&M University for five years while finishing M.S. and Ph.D. requirements, followed by 13 years as a faculty member at the University of Tennessee and Texas Tech University.
-In 1984, Davis embarked on an entrepreneurial experience when he started CEV after finding traditional textbooks of agriculture curriculum to be inadequate.
-With a mission to bring better student learning in and outside-of-the classroom, CEV was born.
+In 1984, Davis embarked on an entrepreneurial experience when he started Creative Educational Video, later becoming CEV Multimedia and now iCEV, after finding traditional agricultural science textbooks were inadequate.

 President & CEO / Partner

-Dusty Moore, President of iCEV, is passionate about Career & Technical Education and creating products for CTE teachers due to his history with CTE programs.
+Dusty Moore, iCEV President & CEO, is passionate about Career & Technical Education and creating products for educators due to his history with CTE programs.
 Growing up in Boys Ranch, TX, he saw the role CTE programs played in shaping the lives and careers of several of his classmates, as well as his own.
-In high school, he was extremely involved in his high school’s FFA program where he served as a chapter, district, area and state FFA officer.
-His involvement in FFA led him to Texas Tech where he pursued a degree in agricultural communications.
-While a student at Texas Tech, he was actively involved in several agriculture education-related organizations such as the National Reserve Champion Meat Judging Team, the Alpha Gamma Rho Fraternity and Agriculture Ambassadors.
+In high school, Moore was extremely involved in his high school’s FFA program where he served as a chapter, district, area and state FFA officer.
+His involvement in FFA led him to Texas Tech University, where he pursued a degree in agricultural communications.
+As a student at Texas Tech, he was actively involved in several agriculture education-related organizations such as the National Reserve Champion Meat Judging Team, the Alpha Gamma Rho Fraternity and Agriculture Ambassadors.

-Moore is actively involved with the education technology industry, and he has presented multiple times at industry conferences such as the SIIA Education Business Forum and has served on steering committees for conferences.
-In addition, Moore is strongly engaged in the CTE community as he has presented at several CTE conferences such as the national CareerTech Vision annual conference.
+Moore is actively involved with the education technology industry.
+He has presented multiple times at industry conferences, such as the SIIA Education Business Forum, and has served on steering committees for conferences.
+In addition, Moore is actively engaged in the CTE community and has presented at several CTE conferences, such as the national CareerTech Vision annual conference.
 Moore also serves on several advisory boards for CTE and agriculture-related organizations, including the Texas FFA Foundation Board and the Cal Poly Agriculture Education and Communications Department Advisory Council.

 Together with his wife Ginger, he has his hands full with twins, Ella and Daphne and younger daughter Macy.